-Australian vehicles market continues its expansion, moderate, by grade, but endless.
-In the last five years annual car passenger’s sales grew from 1.072.000 in 2012 up over 100k in the last year, with a steady positive trend.
-Indeed, according to data released by the Minister of Transportation and Infrastructures, in the 2017 the total vehicles industry scored again the All Time Record, the third in a row, with a moderate gain over the previous year.
+Australian vehicles market has moderately expanded between the 2012 and the 2017.
+Indeed, annual car passenger’s sales grew from 1.072.000 in 2012 up over 100k in the 2017, with a steady positive trend.
+Indeed, according to data released by the Minister of Transportation and Infrastructures, in the 2017 the total vehicles industry scored the All Time Record, with a moderate gain over the previous year.

 In the 2018 the Australian vehicles market was moderately negative, despite a quite positive start.
 Indeed, the market has hit the brakes ending the three consecutive years of growth, returning to its lowest level since 2014.
 However, this year has registered the 4th highest annual result in history, closing with 1.152.170 units sold, with a drop of 3.1%.